 The Tudor Black Bay could be said to be the workhorse of the modern Tudor lineup.
 Based on the original Submariner dive watches, these are pieces that exemplify the philosophy of mixing great luxury design with utility.

 This particular model does that in a black and silver aesthetic.
-The black dial is pristine, and the white oversized hour markers are easy to read and stand out in a way that catches the eye.
+The black dial is pristine, and the beige oversized hour markers are easy to read and stand out in a way that catches the eye.

 The hour hand is shaped like what we think is a scepter, possibly a nod to the definition of a Tudor as we discussed above.
 It’s fun, yes, but it’s also a great design that adds a splash of character.